 - Updates to this Privacy Statement

-As a market operator and CS Facility operator, ASX has certain statutory obligations imposed on it under the Corporations Act.
-Under ASX’s Operating Rules ASX may collect, use and disclose Personal Information in order to be able to effectively discharge these obligations.
+As a listed entity, market operator and CS facility operator, ASX has certain statutory obligations imposed on it under the Corporations Act.
+Under ASX’s Operating Rules, ASX may collect, use and disclose Personal Information in order to be able to effectively discharge these obligations.

-As a receiver and provider of services to third parties, ASX may be required to collect, use, disclose to discharge contractual obligations and in relation to potential employees during the recruitment process.
+As a receiver and provider of services to third parties, ASX may be required to collect, use and disclose Personal Information to discharge contractual obligations and in relation to potential employees during the recruitment process.

 The type of Personal Information ASX collects may include: names, addresses, contact details, occupations and any other information required to meet contractual obligations and statutory obligations as a market operator and CS Facility operator, in the provision of services or in relation to recruitment.